verdaccio/website/website/docs/docker.md

 You can use `-v` to bind mount `conf`, `storage` and `plugins` to the hosts filesystem (example below).

-Note that if you do mount conf like this, that you will first need to supply a copy of config.yaml in that directory; the Docker container will not start properly if this file is missing.
-You can copy this file initially from https://github.com/verdaccio/verdaccio/blob/5.x/conf/docker.yaml.
-However, note the security warnings in that file; you will definitely want to lock it down in production.
+> **Note:**  `If you mount the configuration like this, you must first provide a copy of `config.yaml` in that directory ([see here](https://github.com/verdaccio/verdaccio/tree/master/docker-examples/v5/plugins/docker-build-install-plugin)).
+> The Docker container will not start properly if this file is missing.
+> **However, note the security warnings in that file; you will definitely want to lock it down in production.**

+You can initially copy this file from [https://github.com/verdaccio/verdaccio/blob/master/packages/config/src/conf/docker.yaml](https://github.com/verdaccio/verdaccio/blob/master/packages/config/src/conf/docker.yaml).

 ```bash
 V_PATH=/path/for/verdaccio; docker run -it --rm --name verdaccio \